Using computer simulation. Based on examples from the infer package. Code for Quiz 13.

 visualize(null_distribution_anova)

-the statistic from your oberserved data * Assign the output observed_f_sample_stat * Display
+calculate the statistic from your oberserved data * Assign the output observed_f_sample_stat * Displayobserved_f_sample_stat`

 observed_f_sample_stat <- hr_anova %>%